This is the multi-page printable view of this section. Click here to print.

 Sysmon VersionUpdated Sysmon version (if applicable)

-Target Node CountThe number of agents within the update task
+Target Node CountThe number of nodes within the update task

-Completed Node CountThe number of completed agent updates
+Completed Node CountThe number of completed node updates

-Failed Node CountThe number of failed agent updates
+Failed Node CountThe number of failed node updates

 CreatedDate/Timestamp of update task creation